riceissa/issarice.com/wiki/reasons-for-altruism.md

 - You don't know how to be selfish or you think selfishness is incoherent.
   - From Stuart Armstrong's [ADT paper](https://www.fhi.ox.ac.uk/wp-content/uploads/Anthropic_Decision_Theory_Tech_Report.pdf): "In the author’s view, the confusion illustrated by this section shows that selfishness is not a stable concept: those agents capable of changing their definitions of selfishness will be motivated to do so."
   - Paul Christiano, in a [post](https://www.lesswrong.com/posts/QmWNbCRMgRBcMK6RK/the-absolute-self-selection-assumption) about UDASSA: "I don't understand continuity of experience or identity, so I am simply not going to try to be selfish (I don't know how)."
+  - [Ozzie Gooen](https://www.greaterwrong.com/posts/MTpCeShqRmu4nkgon/critique-my-model-the-ev-of-agi-to-selfish-individuals "“Critique my Model: The EV of AGI to Selfish Individuals”.
+April 8, 2018.
+LessWrong."): "I personally find selfishness to be somewhat philosophically incoherent, so it’s difficult to say what exactly the maximum number of QALYS per year could hypothetically be experienced by one selfish person."

 I'll also list some reasons why people may appear to behave altruistically (i.e. will sometimes take actions which help others), even if they don't